romainbrette/holypipette/docs/manipulator.rst

 (pipette, or coverslip).
 Algorithm:

 1. Take a photo of the center of the field: this is the template.
-2. Move the first axis by 40 um, and locate the template in the image: deduce the first column of :math:`{\bf M}`.
+2. Move the first axis by 40 µm, and locate the template in the image: deduce the first column of :math:`{\bf M}`.
 3. Repeat for the second axis.
 4. Using the first estimate of :math:`{\bf M}`, move to each of three corners of the image